Mini Taco Stuffed Peppers

 Don’t get rid of the part you slice off.
 We’re going to use them later.

-In the end you will have several of these tops.
+In the end you will have these.

 Dice up those reserved bell pepper slices and add them to your meat for some flavor and crunch!